brendanjmeade/brendanjmeade.github.io/_pages/teaching.md

   </div>
   <div>
     <h4>The missing Matlab course</h4>
     <p>Being able to write a working program is not just about syntax of the programming language but involves other skills such as debugging and being able to convert concepts and algebra to a sequence of commands.
 This is focused on developing Matlab programming techniques for a diverse set of applied scientific problems.
+Taught with <a href="http://www.seismology.harvard.edu/ishii.html">Miaki Ishii.</a>
 </p>
   </div>
 </div>